Please send me information about this trip

 Day 2: Fly Lima to Cusco / Welcome to the Andes!

 Transfer to the airport in Lima for short flight to Cusco where our driver will be waiting to transfer 15 min to your hotel for checkin.
-City Tour starts (depending on how early) at the great temple of the sun, known as The Golden Qoricancha, (closed on Sundays) not far from the Plaza de Armas.
+City Tour starts at the great temple of the sun, known as The Golden Qoricancha, (closed on Sundays) not far from the Plaza de Armas.
 This impressive temple is considered a sacred and treasured Inca structure.
 It is said that the temple housed a large group of Inca priests responsible for worshiping the moon and the sun gods.
 And at the time the conquistadors arrived, the walls were covered with solid gold and so many gold ornaments and gold jewelry, that it took weeks to melt all the gold for shipment to Spain.
 We continue the tour stopping along the ancient Inca streets, to the divine Cathedral of Cusco, considered by many to be one of the most splendid in all of South America.
 Dine in restaurant of your choice.
 (B)

 Day 3: Sacred Valley Tour to Ollantaytambo